AlexEe/go_sum/README.md

 ```
 go run client/main.go
 ```
-It is possible to specify the url using the flag '-u' or 'url':
+You can specify the url using the flag '-u' or 'url':
 ```
 go run client/main.go -u localhost:8080
 ```